 [see: Seasonal Precipitation Ranking Maps]

-- The U. S. Drought Monitor map released on October 6, depicts areas of drought that have expanded since last month.
-A very small area in southwest Minnesota is in the Severe Drought category.
-Twelve percent of the state is in the Moderate Drought category, especially in northeast and southwest Minnesota.
-Just under half the state is in Abnormally Dry conditions.
-Last year at this time the entire state was free of any drought designation.
+- The U. S. Drought Monitor map released on October 7, depicts areas of drought that have been reduced in intensity since last month.
+9.8% of the state is free of any drought.
+23% of the state in the Abnormally Dry category, 19% in the Moderate Drought category, 31% in the Severe Drought category and 18% in the Extreme Drought category.
+The Exceptional Drought intensity was reported from August 10 through September 14.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]